-By Austin Wheat, Senior Product Manager, Global Enterprise Messaging for Hospitality Technology
+By Austin Wheat, Senior Product Manager of Global Enterprise Messaging, for Hospitality Technology

 Let’s face it, the world is shrinking.
 Physically, not so much, but virtually, you can now hold it in the palm of your hand.
 With 70 percent of the global population projected to own a smartphone by 2020—that’s less than four years from now for those of you counting—there’s a lot of pressure on industries to keep up with the demand for digitization.
 The hospitality industry is no exception.

 In order to stay competitive in the travel and hospitality marketplace today, customer service is key.
 Achieving excellence in providing a superior experience is a game-changing differentiator for leading businesses.
 With the world going mobile, the best way to service customer needs is to connect with them directly on their smartphone—which they never leave home without.
 In fact, more than 85 percent of people carry their smartphone with them when they travel.
 Additionally, 77 percent of the millennial generation reacts more positively to businesses that offer texting communication options.

 So if we know customers are traveling with their smartphones, and that most millennials prefer texting, the question remains—what is the best way to engage with them?
 This is where SMS can make an impact.
 Aside from our tendency to flinch when we hear the phone ring, people today are busy, and constantly on the move.
 A verbal conversation isn’t always an option, but text messaging is always immediately available.
 Considering that 90 percent of text messages are opened within three short minutes of receipt, there isn’t a better way to deliver a high-touch guest experience.

 Here are three more reasons from OpenMarket why SMS must be embraced by your hospitality team: